-(c) ADVERTISING, LABELING, AND PACKAGING REPRESENTATION.-Section 14 (15 U.S.C.
-2063) is further amended by adding

-"(d) REQUIREMENT FOR ADVERTISEMENTS.-No advertisement for a consumer product or label or packaging of such product may contain a reference to a consumer product safety rule or a voluntary consumer product safety standard unless such product conforms with the applicable safety requirements of such rule or standard.".
+- (c) ADVERTISING, LABELING, AND PACKAGING REPRESENTATION.-Section 14 (15 U.S.C.
+2063) is further amended by adding at the end the following: - "(d) REQUIREMENT FOR ADVERTISEMENTS.-No advertisement for a consumer product or label or packaging of such product may contain a reference to a consumer product safety rule or a voluntary consumer product safety standard unless such product conforms with the applicable safety requirements of such rule or standard.".